maybebyte/anthesis/local-authoritative-dns.md

 ## Querying hosts without a FQDN

-This setup works well enough as is, but it may not be possible to query hosts without a fully-qualified domain name (FQDN) depending on the system.
+This setup works well enough as is, but it may not be possible to query hosts without a fully-qualified domain name (FQDN) out of the box.
 Check to see if the [`host(1)`](https://man.openbsd.org/host) command fails with a partial hostname.

 ```
 $ host peterepeat